Pilskalns/mailgun-region-migrator-script/readme.md

 Options:
-  -a, --address <string>  mailing list address to migrate --all                   migrate all lists from region A to region B --clear-cache           clear cache before running --compare               Compare two accounts
+  -a, --address <string>  mailing list address to migrate -t, --to <string>       mailing list address to migrate to (if different).
+Used with --address -d, --delete            delete odd members in region B --all                   migrate all lists from region A to region B --clear-cache           clear cache before running --compare               Compare two accounts